WengLab-InformaticsResearch/PICOX/README.md

 # PicoExtractor

 This project aims to identify PICO entities from RCT publications.
 Jupyter Notebook is needed `pip install jupyterlab` (see https://jupyter.org/install for details).
 The root directory contains source files of the pipeline and a folder containing datasets used in the study.
-The pipeline starts with preprocessing (step 0) that converts bioc format to jsonl.
-Next, the boundary detector and span classifier modules are trained (step 1 and step 2).
-After training, the model can be used for inference, see source files at step 3.
-At last, an example of usage is provided at step 4.
-The data folder contains raw data from EBM-NLP (see details in preprocessing notebooks).
-The data directory contains input files (including both raw and processed data) as well as model checkpoints.
-Please read the beginning of each source file and set up the folder accordingly.
+The pipeline starts with preprocessing that converts bioc format to jsonl.
+Next, the boundary detector and span classifier modules are trained.
+After training, the model can be used for inference, see source files.
+At last, an example of usage is provided.

+Before running the pipeline, please create a `data` folder under the root and set up the folder to keep input files (including both raw and processed data) and model checkpoints.
+Please read the beginning of each source file as an example.

 This project is released under MIT license.
 Please feel free to cite "[A span-based model for extracting overlapping PICO entities from randomized controlled trial publications]([url](https://pubmed.ncbi.nlm.nih.gov/38471120/))" if you find this project helpful.